ssppooff/Analysiolo/README.md

 ```

 ## Fetching Stock Prices
 The subcommand `price` directly fetches price information from [Yahoo Finance](https://finance.yahoo.com), i.e., no transactions are necessary.
 However, at least one Yahoo ticker symbol must be given, and note that the ticker symbol is not always very intuitive (e.g. `^GSPC` for the S&P 500).
-Also, depending on your shell some symbols may need double quotes (zsh `"^GSPC"`).
+Also, depending on your shell some symbols may need double quotes (e.g., for zsh `"^GSPC"`).

 Additionally, a date or time period can be given using `--date` or `--period`, respectively.

+### Filtering for ticker symbols & dates
 Some examples to better illustrate what will be output with which flag:

 - No date or period -> current market price for each stock (time of writing 2023-01-31 12:52)